GoInterject/GoInterject.github.io/bApps/bFinancials/Company-Setup.md

 description: Step by step guide on data tier, initial data load, FRx Migration, and other key processes of installing of Interject for Financials Epicor.
 ---

-As a prerequisite to installing Interject Financials - Epicor, you will need to submit an invite request form on Interject's [Portal site](https://portal.gointerject.com).
-You will be asked to fill out the following information:
+Shortly after a signed contract with Client, please submit specific client information to your assigned account manager at Interject.
+You will receive communication on each individual project  basis who your account manager is.

+Please provide the following information:

 <table>
   <tr>